rdmolony/til/select-all-text-between-two-strings-across-lines-via-regex.md

-# How to select all text between two strings across lines
+# Select all text between two strings across lines via regex

 I want to remove a block of text from the docstrings of 20+ functions at once where each block of text coincides with `.. plot::` and `"""` ...